The Way of The Cross (Via Crucius)

 It represents an act of compassion from a woman, who may have been a stranger or a close friend.
 It also reminds us of the woman who anointed Jesus head and feet with oil at the feast at Bethany.
 (Mathew 26:5-7)

-This station re[resents the anguish of Christ’s journey and reflects upon the prophecies in the old testament.
-(Jeremiah 4:19)
+This station represents the anguish of Christ’s journey and reflects upon the prophecies in the old testament.

 At this station the meditation is based upon Jesus pleas in the Garden of Gethsemane that God would allow him to forgo the ordeal.
-(Luke 22:42) The reading is taken out of its chronological context and used to accompany a presumed crisis of weakness upon his journey.
+The reading is taken out of its chronological context (which is before the arrest) and used to accompany a presumed crisis of weakness upon his journey.

 Station 10: Jesus Robe is removed.

-Station 11: Jesus is nailed onto the cross.
+Station 11: Jesus is Nailed to the Cross.

 No crucifixion story is complete without contemplation of the resurrection (Luke 24:1-9).
 However, many congregations will end Maundy Thursday or Good Friday on a sombre note, to break into song and celebration again on Easter Sunday.